rednafi/rednafi.com/content/python/dependency_management_redux.md

 ```

 [pip-tools] allows me to do exactly that.
 Suppose, you have an app where you're defining
-the top-level dependencies in a `pyproject.toml` file like this:
+the top-level dependencies in a canonical `pyproject.toml` file like this:

 ```toml
 [project]